 Introduction

-In this section, you will find more information about Service Catalog.
+In this section, you will more details about the Service Catalog.

 Overview

 The API Catalog is a feature of the StackSpot Platform.
-It allows you, as StackSpot's customer to make the APIs created available to internal developers and your partners.
+As StackSpot's customer, it allows you to make the APIs created available to internal developers and your partners.

-When you use the API Catalog, you have full control of the access.
-You can make your own APIs available for others.
-This makes sure of a flexible and adaptable experience for users.
+You have complete control of the access when you use the API Catalog.
+You can make your APIs available to others.
+This ensures a flexible and adaptable experience for users.

 Concepts